Explaining the Supreme Court lawsuit from Texas and Trump challenging Biden's win - KESQ

 When will we hear from the court?

-The Supreme Court is going through standard procedural protocols, placing the case on its docket and giving the four battleground states until 3 p.m.
-ET Thursday to respond.
+The Supreme Court is going through standard procedural protocols, placing the case on its docket.
+Each of the four states responded Thursday afternoon.
+Pennsylvania’s reply was blistering, accusing Texas of using a “cacophony of bogus claims” to support a “seditious abuse of the judicial process.”

 The court could act after those filings arrive or wait until Texas files a brief replying to the arguments made by the battleground states.
 The justices acted quickly in rejecting the Pennsylvania lawsuit on Tuesday, but they could bide their time as they have in other election-related cases.

-Note: This story has been updated with developments Thursday.